pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 ```

 Struct `FKInfo` uses for child table to record the referenced parent table.
 Struct `FKInfo` has existed for a long time, I just added some fields.
-  - `Enable`: uses to distinguish between old and new versions.
+  - `Version`: uses to distinguish between old and new versions.
 Struct `ReferredFKInfo` uses for referenced table to record the child table which referenced me.

 ### Create Table with Foreign Key